Temple College Invites Community to 2025 Ruth Bridges Fall Festival Oct. 25

 “The Fall Festival is such a fun way to bring our community together,” said Marcia Temple, Director of Student Life.
 “It’s a day filled with laughter, costumes, games, and plenty of candy.
 We love seeing families, students, and neighbors enjoying campus together and creating memories that make Temple College a special part of this community.”

 Children (and adults!) are encouraged to come in costume and participate in the always-popular Costume Contest at noon.
-Additional attractions include games, a bounce house, and plenty of candy to go around.

 The Fall Festival honors the memory of Ruth “Miss Ruth” Bridges, a beloved Temple College staff member who served the institution for decades.
 Bridges began her Temple College career as an admissions clerk and later became the Director of Student Life and Community Outreach.
 She passed away in May 2024 while still serving the College.